-Little Quick Fire Hydrangea will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
-It tends to be a little leggy, with a typical clearance of 2 feet from the ground.
+Tiny Quick Fire Hydrangea will grow to be about 30 inches tall at maturity, with a spread of 30 inches.
+It has a low canopy.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

 This shrub performs well in both full sun and full shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+To help this plant achive its best flowering performance, periodically apply a flower-boosting fertilizer from early spring through into the active growing season.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This is a selected variety of a species not originally from North America.